 Kitchen cabinets are meant to be functional and beautiful.
 Electrical outlets, even the new styles, are still more about function – you need to turn the lights on, plug the mixer in when baking, and more.
-There is a place for each of these features in a kitchen but they simply don't play well together!
+These features are needed in a kitchen but creativity is needed for hidden kitchen outlets, ones that won't stick out from a beautiful backsplash or cabinets.

-When visiting a kitchen product website, I was looking at the cabinets in this photo.
-I wanted to see if the cabinet styles matched even though the homeowners picked a beautiful cherry for their island, to provide contrast with the white cabinets in the rest of the kitchen.
+I was appalled when I saw this photo showing how the homeowners picked a beautiful cherry for their island, to provide contrast with the white cabinets in the rest of the kitchen.

-That's when I went, oh they ruined the clean look by putting ugly white outlets on the island side panel and the wall too.
+That's when I said in frustration, oh they ruined the clean look by putting ugly white outlets on the island side panel and the wall too.
 This is absolutely unnecessary but homeowners need to get involved to make sure this doesn't happen.

 There are no minimum spacing requirements so it's okay to install extra outlets which makes a lot of sense to avoid potential tripping hazards or damage to electrical cords.
 BUT contractors are trained to use the minimum number of outlets and other materials, to reduce waste and manage profitability which is important too.
 The bottom line is you can't avoid putting in enough electrical outlets to satisfy code requirements but you can install more outlets and decide where they go.